jasonhemann/20FA-2800/syllabus.md

 I expect you to attend lecture and lab each class period.
 Your attendance is a prerequisite for a substantial portion of the course's grade.
-We will [not take attendance](https://vm.tiktok.com/ZMJBoQovg/) as such, but the following proxies serve as an attendance grade.
+We will [not take attendance](https://vm.tiktok.com/ZMJBoQovg/) as such, but the following proxies serve as an attendance grade:

 ## Reading, Content Quizzes